 - Income Statement: Displays profits and losses over time.

-- Balance Sheet: Lists what the company holds and owes at an exact time.
+- Balance Sheet: Lists what the company holds and owes at a specific time.

 - Cash Flow Statement: Indicates how cash is coming and going.